 - Preheat oven to 325°F (163°C).
 Generously grease a 10-inch (12-cup) bundt pan, being sure to coat all of the nooks and crannies.
 I suggest using a non-stick baking spray that has flour in it, or greasing the pan with shortening or butter, then dusting it with flour.
 Set pan aside until needed.

-- In a medium mixing bowl, whisk together the cake flour, baking powder, baking soda, and salt; whisk well to combine then set aside until needed.
+- In a medium mixing bowl, whisk together the cake flour, baking powder, and salt; whisk well to combine then set aside until needed.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric mixer, beat the butter and cream cheese at medium speed until smooth and creamy, about 1 minute.
 Gradually add in the sugar, then increase the speed to medium-high and continue beating until light and fluffy, about 3 minutes.
-Beat in the lemon zest and lemon extract, if using.
+Beat in the lemon juice, lemon zest and lemon extract (if using).

 - Reduce the speed back to medium, then add in the eggs, one at a time, beating well after each addition and scraping down the sides of the bowl as needed.
 Reduce the speed to low and add in the flour mixture, mixing just until combined.
 Turn mixer off.